marketing-done-right/dynamic-pages-creator/README.md

 3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Use the plugin's settings page to configure and start creating pages.

+## Configuration
+After installation, navigate to the 'Dynamic Pages Creator' menu in your WordPress admin panel to configure the plugin:
+- Set page keywords, parent page, and template preferences.
+- Choose the SEO settings for each page individually or apply global settings.

 ## Usage

 ### Creating Pages